The AI Bubble: Is the $3 Trillion Tech Boom About to Burst?

 1. Introduction: The Boom That Won't Stop

-In the span of just three years, artificial intelligence has gone from a fascinating research topic to the single most dominant force in global financial markets.
+In just three years, artificial intelligence has gone from a interesting research topic to the single most dominant force in global financial markets.
 Nvidia became a $3 trillion company.
 OpenAI reached a $730 billion valuation despite never turning a profit.
 Five tech giants now make up nearly a third of the entire S&P 500 — a concentration of market power not seen since the peak of the dot-com bubble in 2000.

 The gap between what is being invested and what is being earned is not a rounding error.
-It is the central question of our financial moment.
-Is AI the transformative technology that justifies every dollar being spent on it — or is this the most expensive case of collective overconfidence in market history?
-This analysis examines every dimension of that question.
+Its the central question of our financial moment.
+Is AI the transformative technology that justifies every dollar being spent — or is this the most expensive case of collective overconfidence in market history?

 2. What Is an Economic Bubble?

-Before examining whether AI constitutes a bubble, it is worth being precise about what a bubble actually is.
-An economic bubble occurs when the price of an asset or class of assets rises far beyond its intrinsic value, driven by speculative demand rather than underlying fundamentals.
-Bubbles are characterised by self-reinforcing optimism — rising prices attract more buyers, which drives prices higher still — until the psychology reverses and the cycle collapses in on itself.
+Before asking whether AI is a bubble, its worth being precise about what a bubble actually means.
+An economic bubble occurs when the price of an asset rises far beyond its real value, driven by speculative demand rather then underlying fundamentals.
+Bubbles are characterized by self-reinforcing optimism — rising prices attract more buyers, which drives prices higher still — until the psychology reverses and the whole thing collapses.

-Classic bubble anatomy includes several recognisable stages: a displacement event (a new technology or policy shift that changes the rules), a period of rapid credit expansion that funds speculation, a euphoric phase where valuation norms are abandoned ("this time is different"), followed by distress and eventual crash.
-The tulip mania of 1637, the railway mania of the 1840s, the dot-com bubble of 1999–2001, and the US housing bubble of 2007–2008 all follow this arc.
+Classic bubble anatomy includes several recognisable stages: a displacement event (usually a new technology), a period of rapid credit expansion that funds speculation, a euphoric phase where valuation norms are abandoned ("this time is different"), then distress and crash.
+The tulip mania of 1637, railway mania of the 1840s, the dot-com bubble of 1999–2001, and the US housing bubble of 2007–2008 all follow this arc.

 The complicating factor with AI is that bubbles can coexist with genuine technological revolutions.
-The internet was real, transformative, and world-changing — and the dot-com bubble still wiped out trillions in market value, with many individual companies going to zero even as the underlying technology reshaped civilisation.
+The internet was real, transformative, and world-changing — and the dot-com bubble still wiped out trillions in market value.
 The question is not whether AI is real.
-It is whether the financial structures being built around it are proportionate to the returns they will generate — and on what timeline.
+It is whether the financial structures being built around it are proportionate to the returns they will generate.

 To understand the scale of what is happening, consider these data points side by side: